BenoitMayeur/BenoitMayeur/README.md

 ### I'm Ben :chestnut:
 ### I'm a Junior Front-End Developer from Liege👋

-:sunny: During the Day: Look for a job + study (in April: learn more about Python and data management)...

 :waxing_crescent_moon: During the Evening: Study to obtain the certificate in Web Development at the Institut Saint-Laurent in Liege__
-:heavy_check_mark: First year passed !
-Second year: JavaScript, PHP, MySQL/DB and Network for beginners
+:heavy_check_mark: Third year passed !
+JavaScript, PHP, MySQL/DB, Network for beginners, Symfony => only the graduation work left